NCAR/tiegcm/README.md

 ## What's New in v3.0

-This is a summary of modifications made to TIEGCM since the release of v2.0 (March 2016).
+This is a summary of modifications made to TIEGCM since the release of v2.0.

 ### New Features and Functional Changes